nus-cs2103/website-base/admin/project-assessment.md

 Based on: Supervisor observations of project milestones and GitHub data.

 Milestones ==need to be reached the midnight before of the tutorial== for it to be counted as achieved.
-To get a good grade for this aspect, achieve recommended weekly progress in at least 6/10 weeks.
+To get a good grade for this aspect, achieve at least 60% of the recommended milestone progress.

 Other criteria:
 * Good use of GitHub milestones